 • - economic prosperity and development;

-• - state sovereignty as the basis of control over certain territory and population, or the preservation of the nation as a free and independent state.
+• - state sovereignty as the basis for control over certain territory and population or the preservation of the nation as a free and independent state.

 Sometimes the following elements are added: